Tomorrow Is Yesterday: Reference in further Star Trek stories

 The method of time travel in this episode was used subsequently to send the Enterprise back to the year 1968 in the second season episode "Assignment: Earth."
 It is presumed the same technique was used to return the ship to her proper time after the episode ended.

 The second issue of IDW Publishing's comic book series Assignment: Earth (a continuation of the episode of the same name, drawing on the episode's status as a failed backdoor pilot for a spin-off television series) shows the protagonists, Gary Seven and his assistant Roberta Lincoln, becoming peripherally involved in the events of "Tomorrow Is Yesterday", acting on their own to prevent the Enterprises presence from affecting history.
 Due to peculiarities of time travel, the Enterprise crewmembers have not yet met Seven and Lincoln at this point, but it is Seven's and Lincoln's second encounter with them (though they are careful to avoid direct contact, so as not to alter the proper course of events).

 The "slingshot maneuver" was employed a third time by the crew in the motion picture Star Trek IV: The Voyage Home, this time to travel back to the year 1986, and then again to return the Klingon Bird of Prey, renamed Bounty, which the command crew had captured at the end of Star Trek III: The Search for Spock, to 2286.

 Picard notes in "Penance", the twelfth episode of Star Trek: Picard, that "Kirk's Enterprise" used the method multiple times, and proposed doing the same, in order to restore their timeline.
-Responding to the objection that Kirk was able to succeed only because he had Spock to perform the calculations, Jurarti struck a deal for the services of the captive Borg Queen who was just as eager to set the timeline aright.
+Responding to the objection that Kirk was able to succeed only because he had Spock to perform the calculations, Jurati struck a deal for the services of the captive Borg Queen who was just as eager to set the timeline aright.
 The Borg Queen, Admiral Picard, and his crew, flew La Sirena back to 2024 in the following episode, "Assimilation".

 The Star Trek Star Fleet Technical Manual is described, in two forewords to the manual proper, as having had its contents accidentally downloaded into the main computer of a United States Air Force facility located in Omaha during the accidental time trip the Enterprise took in "Tomorrow Is Yesterday"—specifically Offutt Air Force Base, headquarters of the Strategic Air Command, referred to as the Omaha Installation in the script.